 What is the student’s reading comprehension?
 That is the question we often ask at school meetings and the answers may astound you:

 - One 10th grader was tested by the school and they said he was reading at the 9th grade level.
 Which was true — he read well when he read out loud.
 The school had not measured his comprehension, When they did, they found out his reading comprehension was at the 4th grade level.
 This problem is quite common

 - A 5th grader was reading at the 5th grade level but her reading comprehension was at the first grade level

 - The real horror show was the 10th grader, where the school said her reading was 4 years below grade level and her comprehension was 9 years below grade level

-Reading fluency is accurate measure of a child’s ability to correctly read fluently.
+Reading fluency is an accurate measure of a child’s ability to correctly read fluently.
 This is measured by reading out loud.

 But just because a child reads the words doesn’t mean the words are understood.
-Fluency can be strong at the exact same time reading comprehension is weak.
+Fluency can be strong at the exact same time comprehension is weak.

 At 3D Learner, we recognize that word recognition and fluency are both important.
 But our key focus is on improving your child’s reading comprehension.
 Comprehension is the key that often unlocks an exciting learning breakthrough.